12 Best Streaming Services for Seniors: Simple Setup & Large Text Options

 - May need setup help

-If you hold AARP membership, the 10% discount makes Paramount+ more affordable than most competitors while giving you access to both nostalgic content and current CBS programming.
+If you're an AARP member and the 10% discount is active, Paramount+ becomes cheaper than most rivals while giving you both nostalgic shows and current CBS programming.
+Check paramountplus.com/aarp first, since the offer hasn't always been available.

 Comparison Table